johannesjo/super-productivity/README_ONLINE.md

-# Online Mode Configuration
+# Online-Only Mode (Compatibility Mode) Configuration

-**Online Mode** allows the Super Productivity Android app to connect to the production server, a local development server, or a self-hosted server.
+**Online-Only Mode (Compatibility Mode)** allows the Super Productivity Android app to connect to the production server, a local development server, or a self-hosted server.
 This mode requires an internet connection and is compatible with various server setups.

-**Note**: While Online Mode offers connectivity to production, local development, or self-hosted servers, it is highly recommended to use the latest **Offline Mode** for a more stable and reliable experience.
-Offline Mode allows you to use the app without an internet connection, ensuring uninterrupted productivity, enhanced privacy, and reduced latency.
+**Note**: While Online-Only Mode offers connectivity to production, local development, or self-hosted servers, it is highly recommended to use the latest **Connectivity-Free Mode** for a more stable and reliable experience.
+Connectivity-Free Mode allows you to use the app without an internet connection, ensuring uninterrupted productivity, enhanced privacy, and reduced latency.

-For more information, refer to the **[Offline Mode Documentation (Recommended)](./README_OFFLINE.md)**
+For more information, refer to the **[Connectivity-Free Mode Documentation (Recommended)](./README_OFFLINE.md)**.

-If you require online features or need to connect to specific servers, proceed with the Online Mode configuration below.
+If you require online features or need to connect to specific servers, proceed with the Online-Only Mode configuration below.

 ## Setting Launch Mode to Online

-To enable Online Mode, set the `LAUNCH_MODE` to `1` or `0` in the `app_config.properties` file.
+To enable Online-Only Mode, set the `LAUNCH_MODE` to `1` or `0` in the `app_config.properties` file.

-- **1**: Force online mode (compatible mode)
+- **1**: Force Online-Only Mode (Compatibility Mode)
 - **0**: Default behavior (read from SharedPreferences)

 **Recommendation**: Set `LAUNCH_MODE` to `0` for default behavior.
 The app will use the default behavior, which may attempt to read from SharedPreferences and connect to online services if available.